vygr/ChrysaLisp/docs/EVENT_LOOPS.md

 In this way, the application will have all the jobs processed, any that die for whatever reason will be restarted and the outstanding jobs won't be lost.

-The child task is also robust in that it will self quit if it is orphaned.
+The child task is also robust in that it'll self quit if it is orphaned.
 Too long to receive some work, 5 seconds here, and it goes away.

 ```vdu